random689/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all students or teachers.
-2. NewAddressBook lists all students or teachers for the user.
+2. NewAddressBook shows a list of all students or teachers for the user.

     Use case ends.

 **Extensions**
-* 1a.
+* 2a.
 The list of students or teachers is empty.

-    * 1a1.
+    * 2a1.
 NewAddressBook displays an empty list to the user.

       Use case ends.

 #### Use Case 09: Adding a medical history to a student

 **MSS**
+1. User requests a list of students.
+2. NewAddressBook shows the requested list of students.

-1. User requests to add a medical history for the student.
+3. User requests to add a medical history for a specific student.
-2. User provides the index and relevant medical history for the student.
-3. NewAddressBook overrides the old medical history of the student with a new one.
+4. NewAddressBook overrides the old medical history of the student with the new value.

     Use case ends.

 **Extensions**
 * 2a.
+THe list is empty.

+    Use case ends.
+* 3a.
 The given index is invalid.

-    * 2a1.
+    * 3a1.
 NewAddressBook informs the user that the index is invalid.

+      Use case resumes at step 3.

+* 3b.
+The new value provided is the same as the existing medical history possessed by the student.
+  * 3b1.
+NewAddressBook informs the user that the same medical history is already recorded for the student.
-      Use case ends.
+    Use case resumes at step 3.

-* 2b.
+* 3c.
 The user provides an empty string as the medical history.

-    * 2b1.
+    * 3c1.
 NewAddressBook overrides the medical history with an empty string.

       Use case ends.